Why was your wood crate designed in the first place? To maintain the quality of your product to its destination.

 - Improper stacking resulting in crushing

-- The end user improperly handling or unpacking
+- The end-user improperly handling or unpacking

 - Hidden damage from internal cushioning or bracing failure

 Occasionally when products are damaged or destroyed, the blame game can come into play.
 We all use freight companies and hire carriers at some time.
-To make sure that the cause of damage and the parties involved are identified for insurance proposes, we recommend some basics steps be implemented to protect your company.
+To make sure that the cause of damage and the parties involved are identified for insurance proposes, we recommend some basic steps be implemented to protect your company.

 #1 First you need to identify what the cause of damage may be.